 Rules and Conditions for Court Bookings

-• All courts must be booked using the online system myacebook.net available via our website at www.wicklowtennisclub.com.
+- All courts must be booked using the online booking system available via our website at wicklowtennisclub.com.

-• Only paid up members for 2020 will have access to myacebook.net.
+- Only paid-up members will have access to the online booking system.

-• On-line court booking is limited to 7 days.
-This is to ensure that members have a fair chance to book courts.
+- On-line court booking is limited to 7 days.
+This is to ensure that members have a fair chance to book courts and will only allow a member to book no more than 2 peak sessions in a 7-day period.

-• You can make two advance bookings during peak periods (Monday to Friday 6.00pm to 8.30pm) with unlimited play during off peak periods including weekends
+- An individual can make two bookings during peak periods (Monday to Friday from 18:00 hours) with unlimited play during off peak periods including weekends

-• Members are not permitted to advance book any 2 consecutive courts during peak periods
+- Members are not permitted to book courts consecutively in peak time slots.

-• You must cancel your court and make same available if you do not intend to play.
-Late cancellations and no shows is unfair to other members, particularly during peak periods.
-This will be monitored closely by the committee and at their discretion, sanctions may be applied.
+- You must cancel your court and make same available if you do not intend to play.
+Late cancellations and no shows are unfair to other members, particularly during peak periods.

 - Lights cost €2 per half-hour and may be paid for by using coins (€2 only) or by purchasing credit on membership/ access cards (available from Sinead Nolan).